Saying Goodbye to Maelstrom Ride at Epcot (We’ll Miss You)

 If you enjoyed this article, then you’ll love these:

 ORDER NOW to secure your ticket reservation in the parks!
-GET MY DISNEY TICKETS!
+GET MY DISNEY WORLD TICKETS!

 Until next time, Happy Sailing Hipsters!